Car Schematic Electrical Symbols

 We use the ground schematic electrical symbol in every visual representation of a circuit.
 In order for the power to flow it needs to find its way back to ground.

-Applying some real life experience as a mechanic I can tell you that ground problems occur frequently.
-Whether it's a loose ground connection or one that suffers from corrosion build up between the connector and the metal surface, these areas require careful inspection.
+As a mechanic I can tell you that ground problems occur frequently.
+Loose ground connections or one that suffers from corrosion build up can cause intermittent electrical problems .

 Testing for a good ground is a quick and simple task all mechanics must learn.
 If you need a further explanation of this I made a YouTube video showing how to check electrical grounds.

-In the image to the right you can see that the upper symbol represents a case ground.
+In the image above you can see the upper symbol represents a case ground.
 This simply means that they decided to use the metal shell of the component to attach to a solid metal surface and supply a ground.

-Nevertheless, in many situations the components made from plastic or the location doesn't allow a case ground.
-In this situation they will run a separate ground wire that attaches directly to a solid metal surface.
-We represent this single wire ground using the car schematic electrical symbol in the middle of the image.
+However, plastic parts can't use the case ground method.
+In this situation, they'll run a separate ground wire connection.
+Electrical schematics represent this single wire ground using the symbol in the middle of the image.

 The Automotive Relay Electrical Symbol